-What do you hope to have gained by the end of your internship?
+What did you hope to have gained by the end of your internship?

-I hope it will broaden my knowledge and help me learn more about the areas of veterinary medicine that I hadn’t previously explored in depth.
-It will also prepare me to apply for a residency.
-Getting the chance to see how the residents work and learn as much as possible is a fantastic opportunity.
+I hoped it would broaden my knowledge and help me learn more about the areas of veterinary medicine that I hadn’t previously explored in depth, as well as prepare me to apply for a residency.
+Getting the chance to see how the residents work and learn as much as possible was a fantastic opportunity.

 You might also be interested in:

-As part of the internship, you work out of hours in ECC.
+As part of the internship, you worked out of hours in ECC.
 What do you think of these shifts?

-ECC is my passion so I’m delighted to be able to work with some of the best in the field.
-Although I already have some experience working in ECC, there’s so much to learn.
-I think working in the Southampton clinic confirmed that ECC is what I want to do for the rest of my career and being in Glasgow gives me the opportunity to explore it further, to keep learning and keep improving.
+ECC is my passion so I was delighted to be able to work with some of the best in the field.
+Although I already had some experience working in ECC, there was so much more to learn.
+I think working in the Southampton clinic confirmed that ECC was what I wanted to do for the rest of my career and being in Glasgow gave me the opportunity to explore it further, to keep learning and keep improving.

 Do you think that the internship is good preparation for working in ECC?